 - Adrenal insufficiency

-First degree burns generally heal on their own in 10 - 20 days if no infection develops.
-In rare cases, first degree burns spread more deeply to become second degree (this spread is caused by infection).
-Deep second degree burns may progress to third degree.
-Third degree burns may require a skin graft.
+First-degree burns generally heal on their own in 10 to 20 days if no infection develops.
+In rare cases, first-degree burns spread more deeply to become second-degree (this spread is caused by infection).
+Deep second-degree burns may progress to third-degree.
+Third-degree burns may require a skin graft.